awsdocs/amazon-kendra-developer-guide/doc_source/what-is-kendra.md

 The Amazon Kendra Developer Edition provides all of the features of Amazon Kendra at a lower cost\.
 It includes a free tier that provides 750 hours of use\.
 The Developer Edition is ideal to explore how Amazon Kendra indexes your documents, to try out features, and to develop applications that use Amazon Kendra\.

 The developer edition provides the following:
-+ Up to 5 indexes with up to 5 data sources each
++ Up to 5 indexes with up to 5 data sources each\.
-+ 10,000 documents or 3 GB of extracted text
++ 10,000 documents or 3 GB of extracted text\.
-+ 4,000 queries per day
++ Approximately 4,000 queries per day or 0\.05 queries per second\.
 + Runs in 1 availability zone \(AZ\) – see [Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) \(data centers in AWS regions\)

 You should not use the Developer Edition for a production application\.
 The Developer Edition doesn't provide any guarantees of latency or availability\.